jamesleocodes/TaskMaster/README.md

 - View all tasks with their creation dates
 - Update existing tasks
 - Delete tasks
+- Track task status (In Progress/Completed)
+- Toggle task status with one click
+- Color-coded status indicators
 - Responsive and clean user interface
 - SQLite database for data persistence